Michigan State vs. Pittsburgh Peach Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Pittsburgh Stats and Trends

-- In Pittsburgh's 13 games this year, it has 10 wins against the spread.
+- In Pittsburgh's 13 games this season, it has 10 wins against the spread.

-- Pittsburgh's games this year have hit the over in 61.5% of its opportunities (eight times in 13 games with a set point total).
+- Pittsburgh's games this season have gone over the total in eight out of 13 opportunities (61.5%).

-- When Pittsburgh picks up over 455.8 yards, the team is 5-3 against the spread and 6-2 overall.
+- Pittsburgh is 5-3 against the spread and 6-2 overall when the team totals over 455.8 yards.

-- The Panthers have turned the ball over 14 times, five fewer times than the Spartans have forced turnovers (19).
+- The Panthers have 14 giveaways this season, while the Spartans have 19 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.